chinmayhegde/fodl/_posts/2022-01-15-optimization01.md

 L(x) = x^2 + 3 \sin^2 x
 $$

-looks like
+has a plot that looks like

 ![Plot of $L(x)$](/fodl/assets/pl-example.png)

 which is non-convex upon inspection, but nonetheless satisfies the PL condition with constant $\alpha = \frac{1}{32}$.

-(The converse is true.
+(However, the converse is true.
 Strong convexity implies the PL condition, but PL is far more general.
-We return to this in Chapter 6 in the context of neural nets.)
+We return to this in Chapter 6.)

 We immediately get the following result.